ohmtech-rdi/eurorack-blocks/documentation/index.md

 Integration with Max and FAUST 🔀

 : You don't need to use C++.
-Use your favorite audio environment like Max (coming soon) or FAUST (coming soon) to express your ideas quickly.
+Use your favorite audio environment like Max or FAUST (coming soon) to express your ideas quickly.

 Enough power to support your wildest ideas 💪